-When I was a management consultant for one of the Big 4 firms, my team used to get hired by clients with a particular kind of problem.
+When I was a management consultant, my team used to get hired by clients with a particular kind of problem.

-These clients hired us not because they didn’t have the resources to work on their projects.
+These clients hired us not because they needed extra pairs of hands.
 Most of these companies were on the Fortune 100 list.
 They had budgets and people to pour into their plans.
 So, resources were not the issue.

 It’s also not because they didn’t know what to do or why they should do it.
 These clients had mission statements and business plans and strategies in impressive binders lining up the shelves.
 What to do and why they need to do it were not the problem either.

 You know what they were stuck with?
 It’s that they didn’t know how to get it done.
 How best to channel their resources to achieve their business goal.
 How to get from where they were to their intended destination.